Glasgow Coma Scale: Interpretation

 Tracheal intubation and severe facial/eye swelling or damage make it impossible to test the verbal and eye responses.
 In these circumstances, the score is given as 1 with a modifier attached (e.g. "E1c", where "c" = closed, or "V1t" where t = tube).
 Often the 1 is left out, so the scale reads Ec or Vt.
 A composite might be "GCS 5tc".
 This would mean, for example, eyes closed because of swelling = 1, intubated = 1, leaving a motor score of 3 for "abnormal flexion".

+Many people have difficulty remembering the difference between decorticate and decerebrate posturing.
+One way to remember the difference is by remembering, deCOREticate means arms are flexing inwards towards the body.
+You can also remember that deCEREbrate posturing has a lower score (meaning it is worse), by thinking of the E's and remembering extension for decerebrate, and extreme for bad.